cltl/semantic_space_navigation/projects/semantic_property_space/readme.md

 ## Experiments:

+All scripts to run the experiments described in the paper can be found in experiments/.

+The directory includes scripts to:

-- learn features with logistic regression: logistic_regression.py
+- learn features with logistic regression: `logistic_regression.py`
-- learn features with a neural network: neural_net.py
+- learn features with a neural network: `neural_net.py`
-- predict features via the nearest neighbor of the centroid of its positive
+- predict features via the nearest neighbor of the centroid of its positive examples: `nearest_neighbors.py`
-  examples: nearest_neighbors.py
+- calculate the average similarity of all concepts in a dataset: `get_average_cosines.py`
+- get the distance of the words in a dataset from the centroid of all positive examples: `get_cosines_centriod.py`

   ### Running experiments

-  (See example script: example_experiments.sh)
+)

   python logistic_regression.py [path_to_model] [model_name] [model_type] [feature]